kutuluk/loglevel-plugin-remote/README.md

 - **depth** - number of following plugins (affects the number of rows to clear the stack trace)
 - **format** - format message sent to log server as `text` or `json`
 - **timestampFormatter** - a functions for formatting timestamp used when sending message as `json`
+- **maxQueueSize** - the number of items in queue before we are throwing away the oldest message in queue.
+- **backoffStrategy** - function used to calculate the next send interval.
+- **onMessageDropped** - called when a message is dropped due to max queue size reached.

 ## Base usage